 Philip Brown is the Director of Choral Activities at Totino-Grace High School and conductor of the high school choirs with Angelica Cantanti Youth Choirs.
 He graduated summa cum laude from Bethany College (KS), majoring in K-12 music education.
 He later received his M.M. degree in music education from Northern Arizona University.

 Before arriving in Minnesota, Philip started his public school teaching in the suburbs of Denver, Colorado (Arvada West High School).
-After one year of teaching in White Bear Lake, Minnesota (North Campus High School), he has been at Hopkins High School.
+He has taught at White Bear Lake, Minnesota (North Campus High School), Hopkins High School and Bloomington Thomas Jefferson High School.

 His choral groups have been selected for performances at: CMEA Conference, CU-Boulder Madrigal Festival, MMEA Mid-Winter Conference, ACDA-MN Fall Conference, NC-ACDA Conference, MSU-Mankato Choral Festival, ACDA-MN Choral Arts Finale, St. Olaf College Choir Festival, Concordia College Choir Festival, Northern Voice Festival, and Americana Portrait Festival with Mack Wilberg.
 Choirs under his conducting have collaborated with the Minnesota Oratorio Society, Minnesota Choral Artists - The Singers (Morten Lauridsen Festival), Great Northern Union, VocalEssence (!Cantare!), Northern Lights Chorale and Cantus.
 While on tour his choirs have consistently received superior ratings, best in class awards, and grand sweepstakes awards at various music festivals and competitions.